osmphp/admin/docs/05-specifications/01-objects.md

     }

 User has to provide values for all non-nullable properties, so, nullable properties make object creation easier.
-In fact, consider marking all properties nullable, unless a vlue is really, really required.
+In fact, consider marking all properties nullable, unless a value is really, really required.

-### Mixed Properties

-Use `mixed` type to allow any property value:

-    /**
-     * @property string $name
-     * @property mixed $value
-     */
-    class Property extends Record
-    {

-    }

-All `mixed` properties are nullable.

-In general, avoid `mixed` properties, and use them only if absolutely necessary.

-### Default Values
+### Default Value

 Another way to simplify object creation is providing sensible default values using `#[Default_]` attribute.
 Let’s refine the definition of the product class: